 Overview.
-Our non-employee directors currently consist of Amy Burroughs, Michael Giuffre, M.D., James Parsons, Richard Pilnik, and Charles Semba, M.D.

-We use a combination of cash and long-term equity-based incentive compensation in the form of stock option grants to attract and retain qualified candidates to serve on the Board of Directors.
+Our non-employee directors currently consist of Michael Giuffre, M.D., Richard Kuntz, M.D., M.Sc., Tanya Lewis, James Parsons, Richard Pilnik, and Charles Semba, M.D.
+We use a combination of cash and long-term equity-based incentive compensation in the form of annual stock option grants and either deferred stock units or restricted stock units in lieu of cash retainers to attract and retain qualified candidates to serve on the Board of Directors.
 In setting non-employee director compensation, we follow the process and procedures described under "Corporate Governance-Compensation Committee-Processes and Procedures for the Determination of Director Compensation."